DevExpress/devextreme-documentation/api-reference/30 Data Layer/PivotGridDataSource/1 Configuration/remoteOperations.md

 Specifies whether the data processing operations (filtering, grouping, summary calculation) should be performed on the server.

 ---
 If you enable this option, the **PivotGrid** sends several requests to load data.
-At first launch, the widget sends a request to get the data structure.
+At first launch, the UI component sends a request to get the data structure.
 It contains the following [loadOptions](/api-reference/30%20Data%20Layer/CustomStore/LoadOptions '/Documentation/ApiReference/Data_Layer/CustomStore/LoadOptions/'):

     <!--JavaScript-->
     {